-1. Being in your thirties does NOT mean you're old.
+1. Being in your 30s does NOT mean you're old.

 2. Your heartbreaks are your best teachers.

-3. You find your soul group of friends.
+3. You're about to find your soul group of friends.

 4. You can loosen up on the timeline of your life and let life sculpt you.